Glossary – Updated for the 3rd Edition March 2020

 Spent Arrow – Arrow that has lost all the energy imparted by the bow.

-Split Finger – (Placing the arrow) between the index and middle fingers, in preparation for a
+Split Finger – Placement of the arrow between the index and middle fingers, in preparation for a shot (see Three Under).
+Also called a Mediterranean string grip.

 Stance – Position of the feet in relation to the target face.